Chunyu-Lin-bjtu/autoware-wiki/Contribution-Rules.md

 * Do not use "MultiThreadSpin".
 It is not preferable from the point of view of real-time scheduling, because timing estimates and resource allocation become more difficult.

-- Interdict the usage for launch file output=”screen”  It is OK for debugging use, however, output=”screen” described file should NEVER be pushed to Git.
-Other person’s terminal information will be leaked.
-Basically, do not check rgt, but check  ROS_INFO and ROS_DEBUG from node.
+* Do not use `output="screen"`.
+It is okay for the debugging purpose, however, please remove `output="screen"` before you commit to the "develop" branch - you never want to annoy your colleagues by flooding terminal information.
+To monitor information, basically, we prefer ROS_INFO and ROS_DEBUG to rqt, but rqt is definitely useful for the debugging purpose.
+So you can use it, but just be noted that you should remove it before you commit to the "develop" branch.

-- Avoid using “tf” as much as possible.
-For getting location information by using current_pose.  tf library and ROS are separated (not exactly devided, however), it is difficult to secure real-time.
-To unify as much as possible to the topic-base, avoid using tf.
-In addition, tf is very effective when there’s many joints such as arm robot, but not very effective if determined statically coordinate relationship such as automatic driving operation.
+* Avoid using "tf" as much as possible.
+For example, you can obtain the local position from the "current_pose" topic, and do not really need to use "tf".
+In fact, the "tf" library and ROS are disjoint (very often used together, though).
+Using "tf" makes timing estimates more difficult.
+Instead of "tf", use "topic" as much as possible.
+Frankly speaking, "tf" is useful for applications such as arm robots with many joints, which require dynamic transformation of coordinates, but is not very useful for self-driving vehicles because transformation of coordinates can be often statically determined.

 ## Notes for Embedded Platforms